imchillin/Anamnesis/README.md

 (It takes a few seconds to do a pull request, just be cool.)

+**We do NOT support the 'Unofficial' French release by Luna664.** Do not ask for assistance with that repo.

 ## Getting Started

 These instructions will get a copy of the project up and running on your local machine.